scicloj/noj/README.md

 that already has access to all Noj libraries.
 However, for a more readable output of your Clojure program files,

-### Use Clay
+### Use Clay with live-reload

 Clay renders Clojure files as notebooks in the browser.
-It live-reloads and watches whole directories.
-To get started with Clay, type
+One way to use Clay is by typing

 ```
 java -jar noj-2-beta14-uber.jar hello.clj
 ```

+Then, you can edit the file with any editor you they know and love and see the updating browser view.
+See the recent 🎥 [Noj in a JAR](https://www.youtube.com/watch?v=gHwFCOkBb_o) video.

+Clay can also be used in other modes, with mode detailed integration into the use of Clojure editors and REPLs -- see the [Clay documentation](https://scicloj.github.io/clay/) and [a video overview](https://www.youtube.com/watch?v=WiOUiHsq_dc).

-Clay has no editing environment, folks can keep using the editors they know and love.
-However, if you look for an editor, one option is to
+If you look for in-browser editing, one option is to

 ### Install Jupyter